novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 __________________________________

 Above trace is for the first traning batch at the very first epoch.
 You should not try understand these digits in weights, biases and outputs matrices.
-They are going to change their values a lot after running traning loop 100 times (epocs) with N batches each.
+They are going to change their values a lot after running traning loop 100 times (epochs) with N batches each.

 # Backward Propagation